OffchainLabs/cargo-stylus/README.md

   -e, --endpoint <ENDPOINT>
           The endpoint of the L2 node to connect to [default: http://localhost:8545] --wasm-file-path <WASM_FILE_PATH>
           If desired, it loads a WASM file from a specified path.
-          If not provided, it will try to find a WASM file under the current working directory's Rust target release directory and use its contents for the deploy command
+If not provided, it will try to find a WASM file under the current working directory's Rust target release directory and use its contents for the deploy command --expected-program-address <EXPECTED_PROGRAM_ADDRESS>
-      --activate-program-address <ACTIVATE_PROGRAM_ADDRESS>
           Specify the program address we want to check activation for.
-          If unspecified, it will compute the next program address from the user's wallet address and nonce.
-To avoid needing a wallet to run this command, pass in 0x0000000000000000000000000000000000000000 or any other desired program address to check against
+If unspecified, it will compute the next program address from the user's wallet address and nonce, which will require wallet-related flags to be specified [default: 0x0000000000000000000000000000000000000000]
       --private-key-path <PRIVATE_KEY_PATH>
           Privkey source to use with the cargo stylus plugin --keystore-path <KEYSTORE_PATH>

-      --keystore-password-path <KEYSTORE_PASSWORD_PATH>
+          Path to an Ethereum wallet keystore file, such as the one produced by wallets such as clef --keystore-password-path <KEYSTORE_PASSWORD_PATH>
+          Path to a text file containing a password to the specified wallet keystore file --nightly
+          Whether or not to compile the Rust program using the nightly Rust version.
+          Nightly can help with reducing compressed WASM sizes, however, can be a security risk if used liberally
 ```

 ## Deploying Stylus Programs